Tesopanha/Tesopanha/README.md

 I'm a passionate Computer Science student at Paragon International University and a former Mobile Developer Intern at KiloIT.
 I specialize in Flutter, Kotlin Multiplatform, and love building clean, scalable apps that solve problems.

 🚀 About Me
-💡 I enjoy building cross-platform mobile apps and backend APIs for real products
+💡 I enjoy building cross-platform mobile apps and basic backend APIs

 🌱 Currently learning backend with node js / express js.